Gaia (artist): 2012

-Gaia curated Open Walls Baltimore (OWB) which was generously backed by the PNC Community Foundation and a grant from the National Endowment for the Arts.
+Gaia curated Open Walls Baltimore (OWB) which was backed by the PNC Community Foundation and a grant from the National Endowment for the Arts.
 The mayor of Baltimore, Stephanie Rawlings-Blake, attended the March 6 launch party for the OWB project at The Windup Space.

 Gaia created the first two murals for Open Walls Baltimore at the corner of Charles and North Avenue.
 Maya Hayuk created the third mural, and other artists who participated were Swoon, Chris Stain, MOMO, Freddy Sam, Jaz, Jetsonoarma, Overunder, Vhils, Nanook, Mata Ruda, Specter, Interesni Kaski, Ever, Doodles, John Ahearn and Sten & Lex.
 In addition, discussion events included Monica Campana of Living Walls and Jane Golden of Philadelphia Mural Arts.

-These internationally renowned artists created public murals in the Station North Arts and Entertainment District as a quick pick-me-up for a transitional neighborhood that houses both young artists who attend the nearby Maryland Institute College of Art, and economically challenged long-term residents.
-The mural project will be akin to one in Miami's Wynwood district, going beyond the typical haphazard spray paint or wheatpaste to create an art destination.
+These artists were invited to create public murals in the Station North Arts and Entertainment District as part of the Open Walls Baltimore grant that aimed to make the area an arts destination for a transitional neighborhood that houses both young artists who attend the nearby Maryland Institute College of Art, and low-income long-term residents.

 In September Gaia was invited to create a large installation at the Baltimore Museum of Art Contemporary Wing which reopened on November 17 after having been closed for several years for a major renovation.
 The project explored a recurring Gaia theme focusing on the residents of a neighborhood located near the BMA known as Remington.
 Eleven portraits of Remington residents float on a huge linoleum block print of rowhouses on one wall.
 On the opposite wall is another linoleum block print of rowhouses on which Gaia created a Gauguin-inspired portrait of a woman holding a mango.
 Kristen Hileman, the museum's curator of contemporary art, said the museum sought to commission an installation by Gaia not only because of his artistic skills, but because of the social and political messages in his work and his mission to connect people in urban landscapes.